deepaktomar2032/article-management-api/README.md

       -  comment/ - comment module
       -  authentication/ - authentication module
       -  database/ - database module
-      -  adapters/ - adapters for author, article, comment
+      -  adapters/ - adapters for author, article, comment, mark/unmark favorite

    -  types/ - has all types/interfaces used through out the project
    -  utils/ - has common functionality used through out the project (messages, enums, error handler etc..)
-   -  test/ - has test configuration
    -  migrations/ - has all migration files

 -  knexfile.ts - knex configuration file
 -  Dockerfile - docker file
 -  docker-compose.dev.yml - yml file with all configurations for development
--  docker-compose.yml - yml file with all configurations for production
+-  docker-compose.prod.yml - yml file with all configurations for production